mrismanaziz/Reforestation/README.md

-## Did you know that ghosts call their true love their ghoul-friend?
+## Did you know you should always take an extra pair of pants golfing?
+Just in case you get a hole in one.